-A travel agent can do the heavy lifting for you quickly and efficiently, leaving you time to live your life, take care of your family or do whatever it is that you need to do.
+A travel agent can act as personal travel advisors and do the heavy lifting for you quickly and efficiently, leaving you time to live your life, take care of your family or do whatever it is that you need to do.

 If you’re a road warrior and travel a lot for business, a travel agent can help you find the best way to manage your travel activities; from finding hotels that have meeting rooms to booking tours so you can play golf with clients.

-And for families with children, a travel agent can arrange for vacation activities based on your needs.
+And for families with children, a travel agent can arrange vacation activities based on your needs.

 2) Using a travel agent can help you stitch together a complicated itinerary